SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 builder.AddSteeltoe(assemblyNamesToExclude);
 ```

-> [!TIP]
+> [!NOTE]
-> The static class `SteeltoeAssemblyNames` enables to easily find the name of any specific assembly to exclude.
+> The static class `SteeltoeAssemblyNames` enables you to easily find the name of any specific assembly to exclude.

 ## Logging inside Configuration Providers